adnancodes29/TailwindCss-and-WebPack5/README.md

 ```
 yarn init -yp
 ```

-You should have just package.json
+Now you should have file named **package.json** in your project.

-## Next step is to add Webpack and other dependencies
+## Installing Webpack and other dependencies

 In terminal type this commands:
 ```